Alidadei/YHL.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior student who **has obtained the qualification for recommended postgraduate admission** in Ocean University of China.
-My major is Electronic Engineering and my **research interest** includes Deep Reinforcement Learning, LLM, Intelligent Decision Making，and Human-computer Interaction. **I aspire to contribute to the arrival of AGI in my future research life!**
+I am currently a senior student in Ocean University of China who **has obtained the qualification for recommended postgraduate admission** and has been **directly admitted to the Ph.D. of Medical Artificial Intelligence at Fudan University**.
+My major during the undergraduate study is Electronic Engineering and my **research interest** includes Deep Reinforcement Learning, LLM, Intelligent Decision Making，and Human-computer Interaction. **I aspire to contribute to the arrival of AGI in my future research life!**

 **Academic Background:**